Administrative rule R657-69

 (2) "Alternate limited entry drawing list" means a chronological list, based upon the permit drawing procedures described in the Upland Game and Turkey Guidebook, of those persons who were unsuccessful in drawing a limited entry turkey hunting permit and would have been successful were additional permits available.

-(3) "Control permit" means a nontransferable turkey hunting permit issued by the division under R657-69-6 or R657-69-7 that authorizes the holder to take a turkey for personal use within the described permit boundaries and described dates.
+(4) "Control permit" means a nontransferable turkey hunting permit issued by the division under Section R657-69-6 or R657-69-7 that authorizes the holder to take a turkey for personal use within the described permit boundaries and described dates.

-(5) "Depredation Hunt" means a turkey hunt organized pursuant to R657-69-5, the Wildlife Code, and proclamations of the Wildlife Board.
+(6) "Depredation Hunt" means a turkey hunt organized pursuant to Section R657-69-5, the Wildlife Code, and proclamations of the Wildlife Board.

-(9) "Lessee" means any person, partnership, or corporation whose name appears as the lessee on a written lease, for at least a one-year period, of private property, and who is in actual physical control of the private property.
+(15) "Lessee" means any person, partnership, or corporation whose name appears as the lessee on a written lease, for at least a one-year period, of private property, and who is in physical control of the private property.

-(11) "Personal property" means any moveable and tangible thing owned by the landowner or lessee.
+(17) "Personal property" means any movable and tangible thing owned by the landowner or lessee.

 R657-69-3.
 Responding to Reports of Material Damage by Turkeys.